 Key considerations for MVP decisions

 Defining the right user priorities is critical for your UX strategy and for bringing an MDP approach to your MVP feature definition.
-However, there's another layer that's important and ought to be realized early on: how the MVP features act and are displayed for the user is paramount.
+However, there’s another layer that is paramount and ought to be realized early on: how the MVP features act and are displayed for the user.
 This is where good Interaction Design is important for presenting features in a way that engages with users in their context.
 An example from a recent user interview: the user has an Apple Watch and a Fitbit.
 She uses her AppleWatch for heartrate monitoring, and on her other arm, her FitBit counts steps and sleep.
-But wait, the Apple Watch does both of those things.
-In turns out, she prefers the layout of the FitBit for those other data monitors--- it is more motivating than the Apple Watch.
+However, the Apple Watch does both of those things.
+As it turns out, she prefers the layout of the FitBit for those other data monitors; it is more motivating than the Apple Watch.

-Finally, there is an issue of timing.
+There is also an issue of timing.
 When should MVP direction be set?
 Many dev teams specify an MVP at the start and then look to UX to support that all-important goal.
-This is backward, again because UX early-on can guide an MVP toward what a more balanced definition of viability-- namely one that involves user priorities and user adoption essentials.
+This is backward.
+Again, UX early-on can guide an MVP toward what a more balanced definition of viability– namely one that involves user priorities and user adoption essentials.
 MVP direction should hold off until user priorities are clearly identified.
 Any product manager looking to leverage smarter Lean UX processes should take notice.

 MVP decisions should be informed by UX process.
 Good UX process includes field research or discovering Sagas (capturing the wider Customer Journey direction).
 So MVP’s need to be baked after User research, not before!

-Viability should then be determined after desirability is explored and articulated (with proof from users).
-Feasibility can be evaluated both from the engineering perspective after the user's feasibility is evaluated.
+Viability should then be determined after desirability is explored and articulated (with proof from users) into a Minimum Desirable Product.
+Feasibility can be evaluated both from the engineering perspective after the user’s feasibility is evaluated.
 Doing this can save enormous amounts of wasted MVP effort.

 Want to learn more?